MicrosoftDocs/azure-docs/articles/machine-learning/service/how-to-set-up-training-targets.md

 All you need to do is specify each package dependency using the [CondaDependency class](https://docs.microsoft.com/python/api/azureml-core/azureml.core.conda_dependencies.condadependencies?view=azure-ml-py) Then Conda creates a file named **conda_dependencies.yml** in the **aml_config** directory in your workspace with your list of package dependencies and sets up your Python environment when you submit your training experiment.

-The initial set up of a new environment can take several minutes depending on the size of the required dependencies.
-As long as the list of packages remains unchanged, the set up time happens only once.
+The initial setup of a new environment can take several minutes depending on the size of the required dependencies.
+As long as the list of packages remains unchanged, the setup time happens only once.

 The following code shows an example for a system-managed environment requiring scikit-learn: